LocalGhostDao/localghost/docs/SECURITY.md

 ## Duress Mode

-The Sentinel supports two unlock paths — same key, different PIN:
+`ghost.mistd` supports two unlock paths — same key, different PIN:

 | PIN | What Happens |
 |-----|--------------|
 | **Real PIN** | Full system.
 Your actual data. |
 | **Duress PIN** | Shadow system.
 Plausible decoy data.
 No evidence the real system exists. |

-During initial setup, you configure both PINs in the Sentinel software.
+During initial setup, you configure both PINs in the `ghost.mistd` software.
 The FIDO2 key proves physical possession — you must have it present to unlock.
 The PIN you enter determines which volume gets decrypted.

 **Example:**
 - Real PIN: `8472`